 For great in your midst is the Holy One of Israel.”

-Let’s discuss how to practice these 6 ways to drink the living water.
+Let’s look at how to practice these six ways to drink the living water.

 1. Give thanks to Jehovah

 We can drink the living water by thanking the Lord.
 This is something we can easily do first thing in the morning, before meals, and throughout the day.

 It’s healthy for us as Christians to be thankful and to practice thanking the Lord all the time.
 The Lord Jesus has done so much for us through His death and resurrection, and He cares for all of our needs.
 We all have so much to thank Him for, and He is worthy to be thanked!